Slow-rolling down the curvature: a reassessment of the Planck constraints on $\phi^2$ inflation in a closed universe: Methodology and datasets

 The function in Eq.~\eqref{Ctilde} also simplifies to $\tilde{C}_{\varepsilon,\delta}(n)\approx C_{\varepsilon,\delta}$.
 We denote the resulting expression for the power spectrum in the closed FLRW universe by $\mathcal{P}^{\rm c}_{\zeta}(n)$:

+The approximation introduced by Eq.~(\ref{eq:simply}) is not based on a strict order-by-order expansion of the parameters $\epsilon$ and $\mathcal{K}/n^2$ (the combination of which is neglected in $f_{\epsilon}(n)$ and $\lambda_{\epsilon,\delta}(n)$ but still appears in Eq.~(\ref{fsp1})), but rather on numerical relevance for the CMB observables.
+This simplification was designed so that the modified $\mathcal{P}^c_{\zeta}(n)$ can be rewritten as a multiplicative correction to the standard power-law spectrum as explained in the following lines, avoiding numerical instabilities in \texttt{CAMB}.
+This choice aims to increase the speed of convergence of the MCMC scans while ensuring a negligible impact on the resulting cosmological constraints.\\

-Second, we generalize the primordial spectrum to include our non-flat scenario by introducing a factor, $\Phi(n, \epsilon, \delta)$, that reduces to unity when $\Omega_k = 0$:
+Second, we generalize the primordial spectrum to include our non-flat scenario by introducing a factor, $\Phi(n, \epsilon, \delta, \Omega_k)$, that reduces to unity when $\Omega_k = 0$:

 where $\mathcal{P}^f_{\zeta}(n)$ simply results from redefining the wavenumber in Eq.~\eqref{eq:power_law} according to Eq.~\eqref{eq:n_vs_k}.
-Here, $\Phi(n, \epsilon, \delta)$ is not just an arbitrary function that needs to be constrained or reconstructed by the data.
+Here, $\Phi(n, \epsilon, \delta, \Omega_k)$ is not just an arbitrary function that needs to be constrained or reconstructed by the data.
 As a matter of fact, it is precisely defined as the ratio between Eq.~\eqref{fsp1} and its equivalent expression in the $\Lambda$CDM limit, Eq.~\eqref{flatp}:

-Therefore, by construction, in the $\mathcal{K}\rightarrow 0$ limit $\Phi(n,\epsilon,\delta)$ reduces to unity, recovering the flat-universe case.
+where the dependence on $\Omega_k$ enters through the dimensionless curvature combination $\mathcal{K}/\mathcal{H}^2$.
+By construction, $\Phi(n,\epsilon,\delta,\Omega_k)$ reduces to unity in the flat limit $\mathcal{K}/\mathcal{H}^2\to0$, recovering the flat-universe case.
 Conversely, in a closed universe ($\mathcal{K}=1$), the flat contribution cancels out and the expression isolates the purely curvature-dependent corrections.
-In this way, the result can be interpreted as a ``correction factor’’ to the familiar power law of Eq.~\eqref{eq:power_law}, which makes its implementation into \texttt{CAMB} straightforward.
+In this way, the result can be interpreted as a ``correction factor’’ to the familiar power law of Eq.~\eqref{eq:power_law}, which makes its implementation into \texttt{CAMB} straightforward.\\

+In order to check whether the approximations introduced by Eq.~(\ref{eq:simply}) are robust and can be safely used to constrain $\mathcal{P}_{\zeta}$ with data, in Appendix~\ref{appendix:B} we carry out a comparison between the approximated (i.e., Eq.~(\ref{fsp1})) and the full (i.e., Eq.~(\ref{eq:spec_full})) versions of $\mathcal{P}_{\zeta}$ by implementing both in \texttt{CAMB}.
+The difference between the approximated and non-approximated spectra of the CMB temperature anisotropies is shown to be well within the uncertainties of Planck's 2018 measurements of the temperature spectrum~\cite{Planck:2018vyg}, meaning that choosing Eq.~(\ref{fsp1}) over Eq.~(\ref{eq:spec_full}) does not introduce any relevant systematic shift in the constraints for our model outlined in Sec.~\ref{sec:results}.\\